Lomi Composter Review: A Sustainable Solution To Food Waste

 Lomi weighs about 9kgs (19-20lbs).

-How much food waste can the Lomi Composter hold?
+How much food waste can this composter hold?

 The composting bucket has a max capacity of 3L which for us is enough volume for about 3 days’ worth of organic waste.

-What waste can you put in the Lomi?
+What kind of waste can you put in it?

-There’s a pretty long list of what you can and can’t put in your Lomi composter but I’ll list the most popular ones; please refer to Lomi’s website for the full list.
+There’s a pretty long list of what you can and can’t put in this composter but I’ll list the most popular ones; please refer to Lomi’s website for the full list.

 These are some popular items you CAN always compost: